 He then served as the Chief of Police for the City of Marshall, Texas.
 Eddie’s last tour as Chief of Police in a city impacted by racial divisions led him to create and implement the innovative No Colors No Labels Initiative designed to remove the preconceived notion that the Police were racially motivated.
 NCNL provided a safe community for all citizens.

 Like Today’s Show?

-Please consider subscribing, leaving a rating, and review.
+Please consider subscribing, leaving a 5-star rating, and review.

 Also, if you haven’t done so already, join the free MindShift Community to connect with other like-minded people